Cabinet painting is no different to auto body work. In order for paint to stick and feel smooth, surfaces must be prepared properly.

-Even though the cabinets feel smooth after priming, they still need to be sanded between coats to increase paint bonding.
+Even though cabinets feel smooth after priming, they still need to be sanded between coats to increase paint bonding.

 Sanding kitchen cabinets